 5 Proposers/sponsors

 The Question was originally approved by WTDC-94, and subsequently revised by WTDC-98, WTDC-02, WTDC-06, WTDC-10, WTDC-14 and WTDC-17.
-Brazil, India, Mexico and Japan.

 6 Sources of input

-Contributions are expected from Member States, Sector Members and Associates, as well as inputs from relevant Telecommunication Development Bureau (BDT) programmes, particularly those that have successfully implemented telecommunication/ICT projects in rural and remote areas.
+Contributions are expected from Member States, Sector Members, Academia and Associates, as well as inputs from relevant Telecommunication Development Bureau (BDT) programmes, particularly those that have successfully implemented telecommunication/ICT projects in rural and remote areas.
 These contributions will enable those responsible for work on this Question to develop the most appropriate conclusions, recommendations and outputs.
-The intensive use of correspondence and online exchange of information and experiences is encouraged for additional sources of inputs.
+The intensive use of correspondence and online exchange of information, workshops and field experiences is encouraged for additional sources of inputs.

 7 Target audience